leonardofaria/leonardofaria.net/content/2020/11/30/getting-asset-transferred-information-with-lighthouse.md

 - `artifacts`: The data used by the audit
 - `report`: A JSON/HTML/CSV report

-The magic starts happening in line 10: we dig into the results of the audits and get the information of the resource summary audit (line 16).
+The magic starts happening in line 10: we dig into the results of the audits and get information from the resource summary audit (line 16).
 The output of the script is:

 ```js
 {